MoArtis/Unity-SV-FlexMotion-Website/input/documentation/use-flexmotion-containers/flexmotion-1d.md

 As you can see this is far from ideal and the **Equalized Lengths Type** setting gives us some options:

-- **Weighted**: The playback speed of the clips are recomputed on every update based on the clip weights.
+- **Weighted**: The playback speed of the clips is recomputed on every update based on the clip weights.
 It makes the blended motion look more consistent without affecting the perceived speed.
 - **Averaged**: A cheaper alternative that compute the clips speed using their average length.
-This method only need to be done once but there is a downside: The speed will never be equal to the clip original speed.
+This method only needs to be done once but there is a downside: The speed will never be equal to the clip original speed.
 Thus, short clips might be going way faster and longer clips, way slower.
-The **Averaged Lengths Excluded Index** settings help mitigate this issue by excluding from the computation a clip that deviate significantly in length.
+The **Averaged Lengths Excluded Index** setting helps mitigate this issue by excluding from the computation a clip that deviate significantly in length.
 - **None**: Don't apply any equalizing on the clip lengths.

 For comparison, here is how the same blended motion looks using the weighted method: